CLICK HERE to view the past Award Winners

 I. Committee Protocol

-The GKSL Committee will place special emphasis on reviewer recruitment within the Caribbean, and outside of the United States and the United Kingdom.
-At least two Spanish-speaking and two French-speaking reviewers will be recruited.
+The GKSL Committee will place special emphasis on reviewer recruitment from within the Caribbean.
+Reviewers from the United States, Canada and the United Kingdom are also welcomed.

-Reviewers invited to the GKSL Committee will be asked to read a minimum of four (4) books and a maximum of ten (10) books, depending on the number of submissions for that year.
-All books will be provided in electronic format to committee members.
-An evaluation form with the Awards Committee Evaluation Criteria will also be provided for note-taking.
+Reviewers will be asked to read a minimum of four (4) books and a maximum of ten (10) books, depending on the number of submissions for that year.

 The committee will read submissions over the course of three months: March, April, and May.
-The committee will meet at least twice during the three-month period: in March, after submissions have closed, and in May, to discuss the selection of the Award winners.
+The committee will meet at least twice during the three-month period: in March, after submissions for books have closed, and in May, to discuss the selection of the Award winners.

 II.
 Submission Protocol